Hendrefoilan Primary School

 Across the school, pupils attain extremely high standards in science and technology.
 The humanities are effectively taught through local and global studies.
 Religion values and ethics (RVE) and relationships and sexuality education (RSE) are statutory, and we follow the locally agreed syllabus.
 Creativity and innovation through music, art, drama is very well developed through music lessons, orchestra, choir, sports teams, competitions and plays.
 We promote excellent mental and physical health, and many pupils go on to achieve excellence, for example Head pupils at Olchfa, places at top universities, work in the community.

-Hendrefoilan achieved the bronze siarter iaith in 2019, the peace mala award and the healthy schools’ phase five in July 2022.
+Hendrefoilan achieved the bronze Siarter Iaith in 2019, the peace mala award and the healthy schools’ phase five in July 2022.
 The most recent LA health and safety inspection was in March 2023 and most recent safeguarding audit in April 2023.
 The school was last visited by Estyn in March 2024.
 Heath, safety and child protection procedures give no cause for concern.

 “Hendrefoilan Primary School is a calm and happy place where pupils make good progress and achieve well.
 Staff develop strong working relationships with pupils and the community.
 Pupils of all ages are friendly polite, and talk about their learning confidently.
 The school celebrates diversity and ensures that everyone is treated equally.
 The headteacher is well supported by the governing body.
 Together they ensure that pupils’ well-being and achievement are at the heart of the school’s work.”
 (Estyn 2024).